ag-rust/local-gui-seed-gotham/README.md

     ```
     cargo install cargo-make
     ```
+* On linux, make sure ```Webkit2gtk``` is available (cf. web-view repo):
+    I can't provide specific instructions here, but for compiling, you'll usually need some kind of ```-devel``` package additionally.

 ## Quickstart
 Build the app with `cargo make build` (`cargo make build_release`) or start it with `cargo make start` (`cargo make start_release`).
-Access the app on `localhost:8080` in your browser.
+If you need access to the developer console you can open the gui on port 8080 in your browser.

 ## Details

 The detailed structure of the app template.

 ### Workspace organisation
-The workspace is split in three crates:
+The workspace is split in four crates:

 * __api:__ The implementation of the rest api with _gotham_, allowing the client to access local file system resources.
 Serves the `gui` as a wasm binary wrapped in a simple html site.
+For serving assets like the wasm binary or the html, ```rust-embed``` is used.
 Could be named `server` too.
 * __gui:__ The implementation of the gui with _seed_.
 Accesses the data via the rest api implementation of the `gui`.
 Could be named `client` too.
 * __shared:__ The data model of the app, e.g. code that is needed both on gui (client) and api (server) side.
+* __app:__ Bundles *api* and *gui* together as one binary.
+Starts the webview window and the api server.

 ### Building and serving
 The workspace root contains a `Makefile.toml` which adds the `build` and `start` tasks to the `cargo make`  command.
 Both have a `_release` sibling that enables the release optimizations.
-The `start` tasks builds everything and then starts the `api` binary that contains the server with the rest api implementation and the statically served gui.
+The `start` tasks builds everything and then starts the `app` binary that contains the server with the rest api implementation and the statically served gui.

 ### CSS styling